-- a.
-The Appeals Coordinator shall notify both parties of the date, time and place of the appeal hearing, which shall be at least fourteen (14) calendar days but normally no more than forty-five (45) calendar days following the receipt of notice of appeal.
+The hearing shall normally be held no more than forty-five (45) calendar days following receipt of the appeal.

 Each party shall receive a copy of the submission made to the Appeal Board by the other party.
 Each party will receive the names of the Board members and notification that either party may challenge membership to the Appeals Coordinator.
-The Appeals Coordinator shall also provide the student group with a list of on-campus sources of assistance. - b.
-The Appeals Coordinator shall constitute the University Appeal Board and provide its members with: - the date, time and place of the Appeal Hearing, - ii. the notice of appeal and any submission from the respondent, and - iii. the written report of the Discipline Officer. - In the case of an appeal against a mandatory exclusion from campus, parties involved will be given a maximum of one week's notice by the Appeals Coordinator of the date, time and place of the Appeal Hearing. - c.
+The Appeals Coordinator shall also provide the student with a list of con-campus sources of assistance.

+- b.
+The Appeals Coordinator shall constitute the University Appeal Board and provide its members with: - the date, time and place of the Appeal Hearing,\ - ii. the notice of appeal and any submission from the respondent, and - iii. the written report of the Discipline Officer. - \ In the case of an appeal against a mandatory exclusion from campus, parties involved will be given a maximum of one week's notice by the Appeals Coordinator of the date, time and place of the Appeal Hearing. - c.
 Upon receiving notice of appeal, the Appeals Coordinator, in cases of expulsion or suspension, or in cases of suspension or rescission of any degree, shall direct the Registrar to withhold degrees, certification of marks and/or transcripts of records pending the outcome of the appeal.
 Any other penalties imposed by the Discipline Officer shall be suspended upon receipt by the Appeals Coordinator of notice of appeal. - d.
-Any procedural questions which arise before the hearing will be decided by the Chair in consultation with the Appeals Coordinator.
+Upon receipt of an appeal, the Director of Campus Security Services shall inform Complainants that they may request permission to attend the full hearing of their case.
+The Director of Campus Security Services shall forward such requests to the Appeals Coordinator for decision by the University Appeal Board.
+The UAB Chair shall decide